idaholab/moose/tutorials/darcy_thermo_mech/doc/content/intro/inl_background.md

 !---

-- INL is the fifth-largest employer in Idaho with 3,900 employees and more than 350 interns
+- INL is the one of the largest employers in Idaho with 5,336 employees and 478 interns
-- In 2018 the INL budget was $1,172,116,000
+- In 2021 the INL budget was over $1 billion

 !---